spectrocloud/librarium/content/docs/04.5-devx/07-palette-virtual-clusters/05-resize-virtual-clusters.md

 # Overview

-You can resize virtual clusters from the default size of 4 CPU, 4 GiB Memory, 2 GiB Storage.
-The size you specify cannot be greater than the system-level quota and the tenant user quota.
+You can resize virtual clusters from the default size of 4 CPU, 4 GiB Memory, 2 GiB Storage to a size that does not exceed the system-level quota for a cluster group like Beehive or the user quota for tenant-level cluster groups.

 # Prerequisite